robtweed/mgweb-server/README.md

 For more details, and to examine the *mgweb-conduit* API definitions and handler code, jump over to the [*mgweb-conduit* repository](https://github.com/robtweed/mgweb-conduit)

+## Persisting your YottaDB Database Between Container Restarts

+By default, when you stop the *mgweb-server* Container, any data you created will be lost.

+In order to persist your YottaDB database between Container restarts, you need to map the files used by YottaDB for Global storage to ones that physically reside on the host system.
+To do this, simply follow the instructions below:

+### Create a *start* file

+You need to create a customising *start* file, in this case one that will copy the Container's initial YottaDB database files to your mapped host directory.

+If you are using the cloned *mgweb-conduit* repository with your *mgweb-server* Container, you'll find a file named *start_copy_ydb* that will do this for you.
+If so, simply copy this file (*~/mgweb-conduit/start_copy_ydb*) to a new one named *start*, eg:

+        cp ~/mgweb-conduit/start_copy_ydb ~/mgweb-conduit/start

+Alternatively, if you are using your own mapped directory, create a file named *start* containing the following:

+        mkdir /opt/mgweb/mapped/ydb130
+        cp /opt/yottadb/* /opt/mgweb/mapped/ydb130
+        echo "YottaDB Global Directory files copied"

+### Start the Container as normal

+  For example, on Linux:

+        docker run -it --name mgweb --rm -p 3000:8080 -v /home/ubuntu/mgweb-conduit:/opt/mgweb/mapped rtweed/mgweb

+  or on Raspberry Pi:

+        docker run -it --name mgweb --rm -p 3000:8080 -v /home/pi/mgweb-conduit:/opt/mgweb/mapped rtweed/mgweb-rpi

+  You should see this at the start of the output from the Container:

+        Running user customisation start file
+        YottaDB Global Directory files copied

+### Shut down the Container with CTRL & C

+You should now find a subdirectory named *ydb130* in your mapped host directory.
+If you take a look inside it, you'll see two files that were created by YottaDB within the running Container:

+        mgweb.dat
+        yottadb.gld

+### Delete the *start* file

+You should delete the *start file that you created previously, to prevent it being re-used again next time you start the Container, eg:

+        rm ~/mgweb-conduit/start

+### Move the *ydb130* Directory

+The *ydb130* Directory that was created by your *start* file now needs to be moved to a directory of your choice somewhere else on your host system.

+For example, to move it to the directory *~/ydb130*:

+        sudo mv ~/mgweb-conduit/ydb130 ~/ydb130

+Now change its file permissions so that it can be used by the *mg_web* Apache within the Container:

+        sudo chown -R www-data:www-data ~/ydb130

+### Restart the Container Using the Mapped YottaDB Database Files

+From now on you can map this *ydb130* volume into the *mgweb_server* Container.
+Make sure you map it to the Container's */opt/yottadb* directory.

+For example, on Linux:

+        docker run -it --name mgweb --rm -p 3000:8080 -v /home/ubuntu/mgweb-conduit:/opt/mgweb/mapped -v /home/ubuntu/ydb130:/opt/yottadb rtweed/mgweb

+or on Raspberry Pi:

+        docker run -it --name conduit --rm -p 3000:8080 -v /home/pi/mgweb-conduit:/opt/mgweb/mapped -v /home/pi/ydb130:/opt/yottadb rtweed/mgweb-rpi

+It will now persist any YottaDB data into this mapped host directory, so it will be there again each time you restart the Container.

+### Stopping the Container

+The Container's startup script sets up traps to detect *SIGINT* and *SIGTERM* signals.
+These are triggered if:

+- you press CTRL&C when running the Container in a foreground, interactive session

+= you invoke the *docker stop* command.

+When these are triggered, the Container automatically stops Apache which, in turn, makes *mg_web* disconnect the Apache Worker Process(es) from the YottaDB API interface.

+This ensures an orderly shutdown, preventing any potential YottaDB database corruption or data loss.

 ## License